vandium-io/vandium-node/docs/apigateway.md

 ## Enabling JWT Programatically

-To enable JWT using code, use the `jwt()` function on the `api` handler.
+To enable JWT using code, use the `authorization()` function on the `api` handler.
 By specifying an algorithm, JWT processing is automatically enabled.
 The `jwt` configuration format is:

 ```js